Angelica, New York

 Angelica is a town in the middle of Allegany County, New York, United States.
 The population was 1,284 at the 2020 census.
-The town is named after Angelica Schuyler Church, the sister of Elizabeth Schuyler Hamilton, activist, scholar, devoted sister and mother, daughter of General Philip Schuyler, sister-in-law of Founding Father Alexander Hamilton and wife of John Barker Church.
+The town is named after Angelica Schuyler Church, the sister of Elizabeth Schuyler Hamilton, activist, scholar, sister and mother, daughter of General Philip Schuyler, sister-in-law of Founding Father Alexander Hamilton and wife of John Barker Church.
 The town was named by Philip Schuyler Church, who was one of the original European settlers of the area, and the son of Angelica and John Barker Church.
 The village of Angelica is located within this town.

 History

 Prior to European settlement, the Seneca name for the area was Ga-ne-o'-weh-ga-yat or "head of the stream".

 The area was first settled around 1802 at Angelica village.
 The town of Angelica was formed in 1805 from the town of Leicester in Livingston County, before Allegany County was formed.
 Angelica is the oldest town in Allegany County.
 The town hall is housed in the Old Allegany County Courthouse, listed on the National Register of Historic Places in 1972.
 Belvidere was also listed in 1972, and the Moses Van Campen House was listed in 2004.